tarantool/tarantool/changelogs/unreleased/gh-4450-fix-crash-on-logrotate-and-exit.md

 ## bugfix/core

-* Fixed crash on log rotate and immediate application exit (gh-4450).
+* Fixed a crash that could occur during log rotation and application exit (gh-4450).